Chobble Tickets

 Activity log

-The admin panel keeps a log of actions taken, so if you're running events with a committee or team, you've got a clear record of what happened and when.
+The admin panel keeps a log of actions including event creation, updates, check-ins, CSV exports, refunds, and deletions, so if you're running events with a committee or team, you've got a clear record of what happened and when.
 Each event also has its own log.
+You can also enable Ntfy error notifications for production monitoring.

 Calendar view

-The admin calendar shows every attendee booked across all events on a given day.
+The admin calendar shows per-date attendee counts across all events.
 Especially useful for daily events - you can see who's coming, manage check-ins, and export the day's attendees as CSV.

 Terms & conditions